-The first strand of her research examines the intra-group processes that contribute to resilience in socially marginalised groups.
-This work has spanned the investigation of the relationship between community identity and wellbeing in residential settings and in virtual groups, as well as exploring social identity changes during the transition from an illness to a recovery identity in individuals with eating disorders.
+The first strand of Niamh's research examines the intra-group processes that contribute to resilience, including in those belonging to socially marginalised groups.
+This work has spanned the investigation of the relationship between community identity and well-being in residential settings and virtual groups as well as exploring the implications of identity change for individuals undergoing life transitions such as eating disorder recovery and retirement.

 Sponsors and collaborators